dpaetsch/processing-projects/README.md

 This repository is a collection of small projects created with [Processing](https://processing.org/download/) by [dpaetsch](https://github.com/dpaetsch).
 These projects were developed during high school as part of a learning journey to understand programming concepts and to explore creative coding.

+These projects were orginially made for the mobile version of the app, but most have them have been reformatted to fit the desktop version.

 ## Projects

 Each project is contained in its own folder.
 Below is a brief overview of the different projects included: